 “Humphrey,” commanded the old lady.
 “Give me the key.
 You will wait in the bar and no gin.”

 Seeing a solution had presented itself, I returned to the bar to find Humphrey tapping his fingers on the counter checking out the patio nervously.
-“Give me a large gin,” he said quietly handing over a hundred peseta note.
+“Give me a large gin,” he said, handing over a hundred peseta note.
 “Make it quick.”

 I served him straight away and with a relieved expression, he gulped most of it down.